Airbus A300

-The Airbus A300 is a wide-body airliner developed and manufactured by Airbus.
+The Airbus A300 is Airbus' first production aircraft and the world's first twin-engine, wide-body (double-aisle) airliner.
+It was developed by Airbus Industrie GIE, now merged into Airbus, and manufactured from 1971 to 2007.

-In September 1967, aircraft manufacturers in the United Kingdom, France, and West Germany signed a memorandum of understanding to develop a large airliner.

-West Germany and France reached an agreement on 29 May 1969 after the British withdrew from the project on 10 April 1969.

-European collaborative aerospace manufacturer Airbus Industrie was formally created on 18 December 1970 to develop and produce it.
-The prototype first flew on 28 October 1972.
+In September 1967, aircraft manufacturers in France, West Germany and the United Kingdom signed an initial memorandum of understanding to collaborate to develop an innovative large airliner.
+The French and West Germans reached a firm agreement on 29 May 1969, after the British withdrew from the project on 10 April 1969.
+A new collaborative aerospace company, Airbus Industrie GIE, was formally created on 18 December 1970 to develop and produce it.
+The A300 prototype first flew on 28 October 1972.